 Scalar UDF inlining

-Scalar UDF inlining is a public preview feature.
+Scalar user-defined function (UDF) inlining is a public preview feature.

-Scalar UDF inlining automatically transforms scalar user-defined functions (UDF) into relational expressions and embeds them in the calling SQL query, thereby improving the performance of workloads that leverage scalar UDFs.
-Scalar UDF inlining facilitates cost-based optimization of operations inside UDFs, and results in efficient plans that are set-oriented and parallel as opposed to inefficient, iterative, serial execution plans.
+Scalar UDF inlining automatically transforms scalar UDFs into relational expressions.
+It embeds them in the calling SQL query.
+This transformation improves the performance of workloads that take advantage of scalar UDFs.
+Scalar UDF inlining facilitates cost-based optimization of operations inside UDFs.
+The results are efficient, set-oriented, and parallel instead of inefficient, iterative, serial execution plans.
 This feature is enabled by default under database compatibility level 150.

 Approximate query processing